Planting Vintage West

 As you can imagine, between now and then we have a lot of work to do.
 David Mobley, one of the elders from Vintage North, has been at Vintage Downtown for the past year going through training and preparing to become the pastor of West.
 Over the summer David has been meeting with folks, organizing his teams, and finding a spot to meet (FYI, they landed a sweet location at Laurel Park Elementary, pictured above).

 This fall David will start meeting with his core team, the folks who are committing to going with him and helping launch Vintage West, and during that time they’ll organize into their founding community groups.
 That obviously has some implications for our existing community groups, almost exclusively affecting Vintage Downtown, so this article is meant to detail how to go about that transition this fall.
 This is all predicated on a guiding principle we use for community groups: one goal of CGs is to further the discipleship that starts on Sunday into the rest of the week by building supportive, discipleship-oriented relationships.
 Thus where you are in community is tied to where you are on Sundays.
 For this reason we highly recommend being in a CG that belongs to the church you attend regularly.
-While this creates some difficulty in the planting process, ultimately we think it builds up healthy churches.
+While this creates some difficulty in the planting process, ultimately it builds up healthy churches.

 All this being said, we don’t want to skirt past the difficulty that this transition will pose for many of us.
 Our overall hope is that CGs produce some of the most meaningful relationships in the lives of our people; of course no one wants to stop meeting regularly with their close friends.
 But planting Vintage West gives us an opportunity to utilize CG relationships for the building up of the kingdom in a new area.
 We hope the planting process will pose a healthy challenge for some of us, to go where God is calling us and to be faithful where he has placed us, even when it’s difficult.

-West core team meetings start in September!
+West core team meetings start the week of September 8!

 We also hope you’ll continue in (and have already started) an open dialogue with your community group about planting West, particularly for those groups whose members live west or southwest of 440.
-If that affects your group, heads up: you’ll need to have a plan in place looking ahead towards September, since that’s the start of the West core team meetings.
+If that affects your group, heads up: you’ll need to have a plan in place looking ahead towards the week of September 8, since that’s the start of the West core team meetings.
 That means you should start having these conversations soon, since the vast majority of people prefer a long runway to any sort of big change.
 And while every group will have to navigate these changes together on a case-by-case basis, generally speaking there are two primary scenarios to think through.

 Making a plan: 2 scenarios